dantecomedia/o-bot-v1/readme.md

 How to Run
 Set up the environment variables oai and serp with your OpenAI and Serp API keys.
-Install the required libraries: bash
+Install the required libraries:
-Copy code

 pip install streamlit requests beautifulsoup4
-Run the application:
-bash
-Copy code
-streamlit run your_script.py
-Open the Streamlit app in your browser, authenticate using the credentials (username: admin, password: password), and start interacting with O BOT.